tassa-yoniso-manasi-karoto/langkit/README.md

 *might:*

-- ImageMagick fuzz trim to remove black padding
+- with [libvips binding](https://github.com/h2non/bimg) fuzz trim to remove black padding if ratio is different
 - link static ffmpeg for windows
 - use Enhanced voice audiotrack as basis for audio clips
 - more debug info (ffmpeg version, mediainfo, platform...)